Desktop Accessories Info

 (BGM from "The Neverending Story")

 Icon is a small pic used in Windows to represent a program or shortcut.
-Icons usually come with .ico extension.
+Icon files usually have .ico file extension.

 In most cases, you can easily change the icon of a desktop shortcut by right-clicking on it, and then choose "Properties" => "Shortcut" => "Change Icon" and browse for your desired icon.

-All icons found in this site are best viewed in 48x48 size, high color or above.
+All icons available on this site are best viewed in 48x48 size, high color or above.

-Click HERE to download Microangelo which is a good icon/cursor making tool as well as a wonderful utility to let you change ALL your icons/cursors, including your START MENU ICONS!
-For Windows 95 users without Microsoft Plus! this software can also solve the icon problem mentioned above!
+Click here to download Microangelo which is a good icon/cursor making tool as well as a wonderful utility to let you change ALL your icons/cursors, including your START MENU ICONS!

 Cursor is a small icon/animation for the mouse pointer to represent certain system event in Windows.
-Static cursor comes with .cur extension while animated one comes with .ani extension.
-You can use a static one no matter how your system is configured, but for animated cursors, you must have 32-bit driver for your harddisk in order to see the animation.
-All animated cursor on this site requires high color or above for best quality.
+Static cursor files have .cur file extension, while animated ones have .ani file extension.
+All animated cursors available on this site requires high color or above for best quality.

 To use the cursors you downloaded, open "Control Panel" => "Mouse" => "Pointers" and browse for your favorite cursors.